Joe Bastianich: Television

 Bastianich was a judge on the American MasterChef series broadcast by Fox until it took too much of his time, and MasterChef Junior until he was replaced on both series by Christina Tosi in the spring of 2015 after he exited the franchise in November 2014.
 However, he eventually returned to temporarily judge Season 6 of MasterChef Junior on March 2, 2018 and has returned to the judging panel as a full-time judge on MasterChef since Season 9 in June 2018.
 He was also a judge on the Italian version of the program.
 MasterChef Italia shown on Sky Uno for its first 8 seasons.
 In May 2019, Bastianich announced his departure from MasterChef Italia in order to dedicate himself to his passion for music.
 In mid-September of the same year, Bastianich released his first album, titled "Aka Joe".
-In late January 2020, he will star in a musical concert tour around Italy, featuring his "New York Stories" album.
+In late January 2020, he starred in a musical concert tour around Italy, featuring his "New York Stories" album.

 He has also guest starred as a guest judge on MasterChef Canada on Season 1, Episode 14.
 He co-starred alongside Tim Love and Antonia Lofaso in the American reality show Restaurant Startup on CNBC, for which he is the executive producer along with Endemol Shine North America.

 Bastianich also made a special appearance in the 2015 television film An American Girl: Grace Stirs Up Success as a judge in a fictional season of MasterChef Junior.

 From March 22, 2016, he presented, with Guido Meda and Davide Valsecchi, the first edition of Top Gear Italia.
 He also served as a judge on the judging panel of Italia's Got Talent and Family Food Fight Italia, airing on Sky Uno in the spring of 2020.

 In a 2018 episode of MasterChef Italia, Bastianich made several jokes at the expense of Chinese men to Asian women giving him a manicure and pedicure at a beauty salon in Milan's Chinatown.
 When asked by the blog Grub Street for comment, Bastianich responded that "this was a scripted segment shot in a Milan nail salon that I've gone to regularly.
 I know the women, and we were given the questions to discuss in advance.
 That said, it's clear that some of what I said was in poor taste and not reflective of my views.
 I'm sorry I said those things."

 In 2024, Bastianich competed in season 11 of The Masked Singer as "Spaghetti & Meatballs".
 He was eliminated on "Billy Joel Night".

 Restaurants

-Batali and Bastianich Hospitality Group own several restaurants mostly in New York City and Los Angeles, including Becco in NYC, Chi Spacca and Osteria Mozza in Los Angeles.
+The Bastianich Hospitality Group own and co-own several restaurants mostly in New York City and Los Angeles, including Becco in NYC, Chi Spacca and Osteria Mozza in Los Angeles and Washington DC.